Ndoni-Nkosi/Candy_Sales/README.md

 **Sales analysis**: </br>
 Sales have been increasing quite steadily over the years as we start off with a sales value of $1 065 in January 2021 and sales total now at $6 676 in December 2024.
 This results in us generating a profit of 65.9% since 2021. </br>
-Sales drop every year in the month of February.
-February is known for being the month of LOVE, and we do not sell products that are heart-shaped, so our product types contribute to the drop in sales. </br>
 Sales usually drops in non-seasonal times such as the months of January, and June to August.
+From the sales trend we see that sales drop in February which is a month popularly known for celebrating love (Valentines Day).
+As a candy distribution company we do not sell or promote any Valentine's like products or the factories that we distribute for do not have limited edition candies for seasons like Valentines.

 **Product analysis**: </br>
 fuioffe;ekfek